Aramide119/Aramide119/README.md

 Dev Tools: Composer, Tinker, Laravel Artisan
 🌱 Currently Exploring:
 Diving deeper into Laravel and advanced PHP techniques.
-Enhancing my understanding of cloud computing and DevOps.
 Contributing to community-driven projects and open-source initiatives.
 📬 Let's Connect:
 Email: folawale119@gmail.com
 LinkedIn: Olawale Kudirat
 🎉 A Little Extra:
-When I'm not developing, I enjoy music as a way to unwind and recharge.
+When I'm not developing, I enjoy music as a way to unwind and recharge